ITCUI-XJTLU/DAESC-GPU/bioinformatics_pipeline/README.md

 ## Part 2: Environment and Data Preparation
 In this document, we will use the [OneK1K dataset](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE196830) (GSE196830) as an example.
 We will show how to use our pipeline to process the **Pool11** and get the single-cell ASE for three individuals (847_848, 985_986, 997_998).

-You do not need to download any specific packages, which is one of biggest advantage of our pipeline.
-You can
+We have combined all dependencies into a single .zip file.
+Users will not need to go through the time-consuming process of installing individual packages.

 ### 2.1 Cell Barcodes
-Our pipeline is very user-friendly, most of work will be done automatically.
-People only need to do some work manully.
-One is work is to downlaod cell barcodes.
-So what is cell barcodes ?
+The first step is to download cell barcodes.
+So what is a cell barcode?
 We can first take a look at one example:

 <div align="center">
   <img src="figures/cell_barcodes.png" alt="barcodes" width="200"/>
 </div>

-Here is an example of cell barcodes.
 The first column represents the **individual ID**, and the second column contains a short RNA sequence known as the **cell barcode** .
 Each individual is associated with multiple barcodes, as high-throughput RNA sequencing platforms (such as the Illumina NovaSeq 6000) typically capture thousands of cells from a single individual.

 In other words, while a single experiment can capture expression profiles from millions of cells, cell barcodes are essential for identifying the individual origin of each cell.
 This mapping between barcodes and individuals is crucial for enabling downstream allele-specific expression analysis at the single-cell level.

-Next question, how can we get cell barcodes ?
-In this document, you do not need to download it.
-Because we have prepare it for you under the folder **cellbarcodes** .
+Next question, how can we get cell barcodes?
+In this example, you do not need to download it.
+We have prepare it for you under the folder **cellbarcodes** .
 Now, on your server, create a folder for our project, and run the command to download our example data and all scripts:

 ```
 wget -O mypipeline.zip "https://zenodo.org/records/15273319/files/mypipeline.zip?download=1"